 Introducing and utilising the latest technology is essential for businesses hoping to create a future-proof workplace.
 Some employees, however, may be resistant to change and object to new tech completely.
-Resistance to change is one of the biggest challenges that businesses face – especially now as our reliance on tech grows to enable remote working in a Covid-19 world – and must be addressed head-on.
-Here are 7 ways you can manage resistance to change, particularly tech change, in the workplace:
+Managing resistance to change is one of the biggest challenges that businesses face – especially now as our reliance on tech grows to enable remote working in a Covid-19 world – and must be addressed head-on.
+Here are 7 ways you can overcome resistance to change, particularly tech change, in the workplace:

 1. Anticipate resistance